 There are many brands of Garcinia Cambogia available, and you can find many reviews online, such as this one or this one on Amazon.com.
-If you factor in that almost every product on Amazon now has a certain percentage of fake, glowing reviews, the percentage of good to bad reviews on there isn’t impressive.
+If you factor in that almost every product on Amazon now has a certain percentage of fake positive reviews, the percentage of good to bad reviews on there isn’t impressive.
 Notice that there are as many 1 to 3 star ratings as there are 4 and 5 star ratings.

 You may be interested in our article on how to select the right brand of garcinia cambogia extract.

 Whenever Dr. Oz touts a new product, affiliate marketers are quick to advertise – often using his name without permission.
 Garcinia cambogia is no exception.
 We recently spotted an ad being advertised with a picture of Dr. Oz along with a before-and-after stock photo.
 This ad linked to an affiliate website, which had many of the same stock photos and verbiage we saw back in the acai craze of 2009.
-This affiliate site feeds you over to puregarciniacambogia.com.
-That site has the fake “almost out of stock” warning, and encourages their “free bottle” which is almost always a miniscule free trial which ends up costing you dearly.
+That affiliate site sent users to yet another garcinia vendor offering the typical “almost out of stock” warning, and pumped their “free bottle” – which was a miniscule free trial leading to an expensive subscription.